MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/install-and-configure-distribution-points.md

      For an example deployment of this certificate, see the "Deploying the Client Certificate for Distribution Points" section in [Step-by-step example deployment of the PKI certificates for System Center Configuration Manager: Windows Server 2008 Certification Authority](/sccm/core/plan-design/network/example-deployment-of-pki-certificates).

--   **Enable this distribution point for prestaged content:** Choose this setting to enable the distribution point for prestaged content.
+-   **Enable this distribution point for prestaged content**: Choose this setting to enable the distribution point for prestaged content.
 When this setting is selected, you can configure distribution behavior when you distribute content.
-You can choose whether you always want to prestage the content on the distribution point, prestage the initial content for the package, but use the normal content distribution process when there are updates to the content, or always use the normal content distribution process for the content in the package.
+You can choose whether you always want to:

+ - Prestage the content on the distribution point.
+ - Prestage the initial content for the package, but use the normal content distribution process when there are updates to the content.
+ - Use the normal content distribution process for the content in the package.

 ### Drive settings

 > [!NOTE]
 >  These options are available only when you're installing a new distribution point.

 Specify the drive settings for the distribution point.
-You can configure up to two disk drives for the content library and two disk drives for the package share, although Configuration Manager can use additional drives when the first two reach the configured drive space reserve.
+You can configure up to two disk drives for the content library and two disk drives for the package share.
+Configuration Manager can use additional drives when the first two reach the configured drive space reserve.
 The **Drive Settings** page configures the priority for the disk drives and the amount of free disk space that remains on each disk drive.

--   **Drive space reserve (MB):** The value that you configure for this setting determines the amount of free space on a drive before Configuration Manager chooses a different drive and continues the copy process to that drive.
+-   **Drive space reserve (MB)**: The value that you configure for this setting determines the amount of free space on a drive before Configuration Manager chooses a different drive and continues the copy process to that drive.
 Content files can span multiple drives.

--   **Content Locations:** Specify the content locations for the content library and package share.
+-   **Content Locations**: Specify the content locations for the content library and package share.
 Configuration Manager copies content to the primary content location until the amount of free space reaches the value specified for **Drive space reserve (MB)**.
 By default, the content locations are set to **Automatic**.
 The primary content location is set to the disk drive that has the most disk space at installation, and the secondary location is assigned to the disk drive that has the second most free disk space.
 When the primary and secondary drives reach the drive space reserve, Configuration Manager selects another available drive with the most free disk space and continues the copy process.

 > [!NOTE]
 >  To prevent Configuration Manager from installing on a specific drive, create an empty file named **no_sms_on_drive.sms** and copy it to the root folder of the drive before you install the distribution point.